Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 The recommended usage for the current version can be summarized in one sentence:

-- Treat canvas recording as "key visual state frame supplementation", not as "continuous video recording"
+- Treat canvas recording as "key visual state frame capture", not as "continuous video recording"

 If the business timing is clear, prioritize manual; if it's a multi-chart scenario like a dashboard, then cautiously enable auto, and explicitly choose numeric sampling or 'all'.